 - "Monthly Uptime Percentage" for a given Multi-AZ instance is calculated by subtracting from 100% the percentage of 1 minute periods during the monthly billing cycle in which the Multi-AZ instance was "Unavailable".
 If you have been running that Multi-AZ instance for only part of the month, your Multi-AZ instance is assumed to be 100% available for the portion of the month that it was not running.
 Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any Amazon RDS SLA Exclusion (defined below).

-- "Multi-AZ instance" means an Amazon RDS for MySQL or Oracle database instance with the Multi-AZ parameter set to true.
+- "Multi-AZ instance" means an Amazon RDS for MySQL, MariaDB, Oracle or PostgreSQL database instance with the Multi-AZ parameter set to true.

 - "Unavailable" means that all connection requests to the running Multi-AZ instance fail during a 1 minute period.